opendistro/for-elasticsearch-docs/docs/security-configuration/openid-connect.md

     type: noop
 ```

-Configuration parameters:
+The following table shows the configuration parameters.

 Name | Description
 :--- | :---
-openid_connect_url | The URL of your IdP where the Security plugin can find the OpenID Connect metadata/configuration settings.
+`openid_connect_url` | The URL of your IdP where the Security plugin can find the OpenID Connect metadata/configuration settings.
 This URL differs between IdPs.
 Required.
-jwt_header | The HTTP header that stores the token.
+`jwt_header` | The HTTP header that stores the token.
 Typically the `Authorization` header with the `Bearer` schema: `Authorization: Bearer <token>`.
 Optional.
 Default is `Authorization`.
-jwt_url_parameter | If the token is not transmitted in the HTTP header, but as an URL parameter, define the name of the parameter here.
+`jwt_url_parameter` | If the token is not transmitted in the HTTP header, but as an URL parameter, define the name of the parameter here.
 Optional.
-subject_key | The key in the JSON payload that stores the user's name.
+`subject_key` | The key in the JSON payload that stores the user's name.
 If not defined, the [subject](https://tools.ietf.org/html/rfc7519#section-4.1.2) registered claim is used.
 Most IdP providers use the `preferred_username` claim.
 Optional.
-roles_key | The key in the JSON payload that stores the user's roles.
+`roles_key` | The key in the JSON payload that stores the user's roles.
 The value of this key must be a comma-separated list of roles.
 Required only if you want to use roles in the JWT.

 ## OpenID Connect URL